Baegll/TheTatteredSpire/content/The Tattered Spire/Concepts/Diveneu Clans/Crestative Families/The Crestative Families.md

 ### [[The Wanderstone Family]]
 This half-orc family barters in information.
 Their contacts within both [[The Sanron Family]] and [[The Crested Families]] serve as valuable tools for adventurers, and those planning political action.
 Their services are typically not cheap, either costing a vast fortune, or debts that rarely can be repaid.
 They also serve as protectors of information, extorting families who have secrets they need kept from scrying eyes.
 ### [[The Torken Family]]
 This [[Tortle]] family deals in magical creature butchery.
-Often a second stop after visiting [[The Sanron Company]], adventurers sell their kills here to be cut down into useful ingredients for spells, delicious exotic meats.
+Their home and business [[The Beast & Bone]], often a second stop after visiting [[The Sanron Company]].
+Adventurers sell their kills here to be cut down into useful ingredients for spells, delicious exotic meats.
 This family also acts as a middle-man between nobles wanting exotic pets and adventurers who capture those beasts.
 ### [[The Dawnbringer Family]]
 A family of mixed humanoid races who worship [[Vordekael]].
 They organize seasonal festivals, operate the training grounds, and many of them serve as physical trainers for the other [[The Crested Families|Crested]] and [[The Crestative Families|Crestative]] families' children.
 ### [[The Kelmin Family]]